tektoncd/pipeline/docs/resources.md

 Params that can be added are the following:

 1.  `url`: represents the location of the pull request to fetch.
+1.  `provider`: represents the SCM provider to use.
+This will be "guessed" based on the url if not set.
+    Valid values are `github` or `gitlab` today.

 #### Statuses

 The following status codes are available to use for the Pull Request resource: https://godoc.org/github.com/jenkins-x/go-scm/scm#State

-#### GitHub
+#### Pull Request

-The `pullRequest` resource will look for GitHub OAuth authentication tokens in spec secrets with a field name called `githubToken`.
+The `pullRequest` resource will look for GitHub or Gitlab OAuth authentication tokens in spec secrets with a field name called `authToken`.

 URLs should be of the form: https://github.com/tektoncd/pipeline/pull/1